Frieze NY 2026

 May 13 - 17, 2026

 Yeni Mao (b.
 1971 Guelph, Canada) is a Chinese-American sculptor based in Mexico City.
-He received a BFAfrom The School of Art Institute of Chicago, and subsequently trained in foundry work and architectural industries in the US.
+He received a BFA from The School of Art Institute of Chicago, and subsequently trained in foundry work and architectural industries in the US.
 Recent solo exhibitions include Campeche (Mexico City, MX), Brooke Benington (London, UK), Frieze Focus with Make Room (Los Angeles, CA), guadalajara90210 (Guadalajara, MX).
 Recent group shows include Museo Tamayo and Sargent’s Daughters.
 Mao is a recipient of the Pollock-Krasner Foundation Grant 2021.
 Mao’s work has been written about in Art in America, The New York Times, Time Out New York, and The Village Voice.
+He will have a solo exhibition at Museo Anahuacalli in Mexico City in Autumn 2026.